Skip to main content

 • Gather evidence: Take photos of the damage to your vehicle, any debris, and the surrounding area.
 If possible, note down the license plate number or description of the vehicle that hit you.
 This evidence will be helpful to the police and your insurance company.

 • Exchange information with any witnesses or the other driver involved: This information may be helpful to the police in their investigation.
-If you are able to get the other driver's insurance information, this will also help you to file a claim.
+If you are able to get the other driver's insurance information, you can file a claim.

 • File a police report: Obtain a copy of the police report for insurance purposes.
 The police report will contain important information about the accident, such as the date, time, location, and any witnesses.